-- Secure Mayoral and Council buy-in, including any necessary executive orders or actions - Public announcement regarding the Joint Task Force
+- Secure Mayoral and Council buy-in, including any necessary executive orders or actions - Public announcement regarding the Joint Task Force community organizations can work with PWSA to set guidelines or expectations?

 - Consensus on Goals/Objectives and associated schedule - Commitment to information sharing, and public interaction - Inventory current efforts/ responsibilities and agreements among parties.
 Solicit Joint Task Force member and public input for identifying impediments and opportunities - Coordinate planning for Capital projects to leverage partnership opportunities.